Custom Color: 1957 MG MGA Roadster – Sold?

 November 12, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 Morris Garages, simply known as “MG”, did not offer copper-colored exterior paint in the late 1950s.
-This 1957 MGA Roadster just listed here on Craigslist in Hinckley, Ohio (Cleveland) makes the case that perhaps they should have.
+This 1957 MGA Roadster originally listed in October 2021 on Craigslist in Hinckley, Ohio (Cleveland) makes the case that perhaps they should have.
 The seller’s description indicates the custom color used is Plymouth Prowler orange, and as far as we’re concerned, the hue makes an already stunning car simply pop even when standing still.
-A “Roadster” by definition means no windows or top to protect you from the elements, so this MGA represents pure sports car at its finest.
+A “Roadster” by definition means no windows or top to protect you from the elements, so this MGA represents a pure sports car at its finest.

 Currently offered at $29,000 or best offer, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their MGA priced between this guide’s #3 “Good” estimate of $19,400 and its #2 “Excellent” estimate of $36,700.
 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 “Very Good” estimate of $26,500 and its #1 “Excellent” appraisal of $39,200.

 When MG designer Syd Enever created a streamlined body for George Philips’ TD LeMans car in 1951, little did he know his creation would become the genesis for the new MGA launched for the 1956 model year.
 The new bodywork traded the MG TF’s articulated fenders and running boards for ponton styling, with a single styled envelope fully enclosing the width and uninterrupted length of a car.